maflcko/b-c-gui-translations-review/reviews/az@latin.md

         <translation>Eyniləşdirildi</translation>

 YES
-"Eyniləşdirildi" translates to "Updated," which is not the same as "Up to date."
-The correct translation for "Up to date" in Azerbaijani (Latin script) would be "Aktualdır" or "Güncəldir."
+The translation "Eyniləşdirildi" means "Synchronized" or "Updated" in Azerbaijani, but "Up to date" is better translated as "Güncəldir" or "Son vəziyyətdədir".
+"Eyniləşdirildi" implies a completed action rather than a current state.

 Correct translation:
-Aktualdır
+Güncəldir
 ```

 ```